jaredcouncil/Best-predictors-of-NCAA-tourney-success/Capstone_proposal_021819.Rmd

 **Problem**

-Looking to answer this question: Which regular-season team statistics correlate most with wins in the NCAA Tournament?
+Every year, 68 men's college basketball teams are have a chance to become National Champion.
+But NCAA basketball coaches have few insights into the team-level stats that correlate most with Tournament wins.
+As a result, they're game-planning for individual teams, as opposed to honing skills and attributes that could position them for deep runs in the Tournament.
+NCAA coaches could use insights into the team stats that matter the most in the tournament.

 **Client and value prop**

 The client is the coach of an NCAA men's basketball team.
 They care about this problem because they want to make a run deep in the NCAA Tournament.
 Based on this analysis, they'll be able to see which team stats are most indicative of post-season success and hone those skills.
+They'll also be able to see which stats correlate most with losses, in order to avoid them.

 **Data sets**